b01o/mkv-element/README.md

 [![MIT License](https://img.shields.io/badge/license-MIT-blue.svg)](./LICENSE)

 # mkv-element
-A Rust library for reading and writing Matroska/WebM (MKV) elements.
+A Rust library for reading and writing Matroska(MKV)/WebM elements.

 This library provides a simple and efficient way to parse and serialize MKV elements both in memory and on disk, with support for both blocking and asynchronous I/O operations.